 Water dripping onto wattles puts the chicken at risk for frostbite in very cold temps.
 Chickens with large combs and wattles are especially vulnerable to frostbite, but any chicken can be affected if the conditions are cold enough.
 Wattles are especially susceptible to frostbite since drinking water often drips from the beak, down the wattles.

 Roosters and breeds with single combs are at the greatest risk of frostbite due to their more prominent projection.
 Frostbite to feet is an equal-opportunity affliction.

-Miraculously, Lola has never had frostbitten feet, even though she insists on walking in or standing in the snow.
+Miraculously, Lola never had frostbitten feet, even though she insisted on walking in or standing in the snow.